Paleo Diet for High Blood Pressure: A Natural Approach to Cardiovascular Health

 Grains and dairy products, staples in many modern diets, are absent from the Paleo approach.
 This includes bread, pasta, milk, and cheese.
 The diet also restricts legumes, including beans and peanuts.

-Sodium intake is naturally lower on the Paleo diet due to the absence of processed foods.
+Sodium intake is naturally lower on the Paleo diet due to the absence of processed foods, aligning with dietary guidelines for Americans.
 Healthy fats from nuts, seeds, and avocados replace the trans fats and refined vegetable oils prevalent in modern diets.

 The Paleo diet for hypertension encourages higher consumption of fruits and vegetables compared to typical Western diets.
 This increase in plant-based foods provides more fiber, vitamins, and antioxidants.